 You should make sure you tell us about special medical or social needs your child has when you apply, if you want us to consider them if the school is full.

-You should give us supporting evidence from a registered health professional such as a Doctor or Social Worker, outlining the social/medical reasons why a particular school would be the most suitable for the child and giving details of any difficulties that could be caused if the child could not attend the school.
+You should give us supporting evidence from a registered health professional such as a Doctor or Social Worker, outlining the social/medical reasons why a particular school would be the most suitable for the child.
+You must give details of any difficulties that could be caused if the child could not attend the school.